 |Total German military expenditure 1871–1914.

 Note the difference in the effectiveness of the model for these cases.
-All other results for the six countries, data sources, and methods can be found in Nations in Conflict: National Growth and International Conflict.
+All other results for the six countries, data sources, and methods can be found in Nations in conflict: National growth and international violence.

-In collaboration with Robert C. North and Suzumu Yamakage, The Challenges of Japan follows Nations in Conflict in the form of a large-scale longitudinal analysis focusing on Japan from the Meiji Restoration, through two World Wars, and into the 1970s.
+In collaboration with Robert C. North and Suzumu Yamakage, The Challenge of Japan Before World War II and After: A Study of National Growth and Expansion in the form of a large-scale longitudinal analysis focusing on Japan from the Meiji Restoration, through two World Wars, and into the 1970s.

 A combination of historical narrative and econometric analysis with a system of Simoleans equations traces the complex challenges before World War I and after, and before World War II and after.

 Below, we show the model for the period of 1914–1941.